syncfusion-content/xamarin-docs/Xamarin/ComboBox/Populating-Data.md

 ---
 layout: post
 title: Data Binding  in Syncfusion ComboBox control for Xamarin.Forms
-description: This section provides the information about how to perfoming a DataBinding in ComboBox Xamarin
+description: This section provides the information about how to perfoming a DataBinding & Populating data items using ComboBox Xamarin
 platform: xamarin
 control: SfComboBox
 documentation: ug